December 20, 2012

 Abdoogh Khiar

-1. In a large bowl beat the yogurt with a whisk for a couple of minutes until smooth.
+1. In a large bowl, beat the yogurt with a whisk for a minute until smooth.

-3. Remove from the refrigerator and slowly add a little bit of cold water while mixing until it reaches the consistency you like.
-I like to add 1/2 cup of crushed ice.
+3. Remove from the refrigerator and add two cups of cold water while mixing.
+Add a cup of crushed ice.

-4. About 5-7 minutes before serving add the pieces of bread to the soup or serve on the side.
+4. About 5-7 minutes before serving, add a handful of small pieces of flatbread to the soup or serve on the side.
 Taste and adjust the seasoning.

 To serve, ladle abdoogh khiar into a large serving bowl or individual bowls and garnish with dried rose petals.